 The path of my master studies at BI started several years before the actual start.
-For a long time I wanted to get to know Scandinavia because I had formed a basic interest into the region – happiest people in the world, Vikings, incredible nature, you name it – who wouldn’t want to know more about this region?
-If you stumbled upon this blog post, you may have a similar curiosity towards Norway and Scandinavia just as I had before I went to Norway the first time.
+For a long time I wanted to get to know Scandinavia.
+I had formed a basic interest into the region – happiest people in the world.
+Vikings, incredible nature, you name it – who wouldn’t want to know more about this region?
+If you stumbled upon this blog post, you may have a similar curiosity towards Norway and Scandinavia.
+Just as I had before I went to Norway the first time.
 Why do I distinguish between my first and second time being to Norway?
 Well, that’s because I lived in Norway for a short period before joining BI as a Master student.
 I enjoyed it so much that I just had to do my Masters here.
-In this blog post I want to tell you about the reasons why I was so motivated to come back and relive the incredible experience that I had before.
+In this blog post I want to tell you about the reasons why I was so motivated to come back.

 Full Name: Blagogee Setorli